SathyaBhat/sathyasays.com/content/posts/2012-06-04-chromes-active-extension-icons-in-omnibox-annoyance.md

   - Google Chrome

 ---
-I&#8217;m a huge fan of Chrome & pretty much loved whatever changes Chrome team have done to the browser since it&#8217;s inception.
-This change, however, is probably the first annoying thing that I&#8217;ve run into.
+I'm a huge fan of Chrome & pretty much loved whatever changes Chrome team have done to the browser since it's inception.
+This change, however, is probably the first annoying thing that I've run into.

 Few days ago, after the latest dev channel update, all the extension icons on went missing.
 I initially thought all my extensions got wiped out.
 However, after heading over to <a href="chrome://extensions" target="_blank">chrome://extensions</a> I realized that the update had a new &#8220;Show button&#8221; feature next to the extensions list and they had been set to hide all :|